weberdc/fetch-tweets/README.md

       Default: []
     -f, --ids-file
       File of tweet IDs to fetch (one per line)
+    -k, --keep-file
-    -v, --debug, --verbose
+      File of properties to keep (comma separated or one per line) -v, --debug, --verbose
       Debug mode
       Default: false